Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 If you position the mouse pointer over any of the five bars, the color of the bar changes slightly and the underlying raw data is displayed as a tooltip, together with the percentage equivalent.
-Clicking on any of the bars brings up the product test set list (see [Test Case Management > Test Run Details](../Test%20Case%20Management/#test-run-details)) page with the appropriate filter applied.
+Clicking on any of the bars brings up the [product test set list](../Test%20Case%20Management/#test-run-details) page with the appropriate filter applied.
 In addition to the bar-chart, there is also a display of (up to) the *five most overdue test sets in the product*.